• Published on 30 October 2025

 Most importantly, broad engagement will:

-The ESSA Tool will be available shortly on the IMCA website, with full details provided at launch.
-Results and insights will be shared with members at the IMCA Global Summit.
+The ESSA Tool is available now on the IMCA website.
+Anonymised results and insights will be shared with members at the IMCA Global Summit.